graveja0/health-care-markets/README.md

 definitions identified.
 However, in principle, any economic “linkage” measure (e.g., patient demand estimated using exogenous variation) could just as easily be plugged in.

+Finally, in a similar vein, our data on patient flows is drawn from publically-available hospital service data from CMS.
+These data summarize *overall* patient flows among fee-for-service Medicare patients.
+But in principle, flows of other patient populations–defined by service type (e.g., emergency patients, cardiovascular patients, etc.) or population (e.g., low-income patients, commercially-insured patients) could just as easily be used.
+That is, data on patient sub-populations coudl be used to partition geographies or hospitals into *different* markets.
+Future research on how market definitions vary for different patient populations would be quite useful.

 ## ZIP Codes and Hospitals in Philadelphia County, PA